realityexpander/How_to_program_from_ground_up/02-TheEssentialQuestion-WhatAreWeComputing.md

       represented with a series of logical operations.
     - By building up from the simple logic of `AND`, `OR`, and `NOT` operations, humans can create an arbitrarily complex sequence of logical operations.
-    - These logical operations are sequenced in time to create "State Machines" that can perform complex tasks and solve complex problems.
+    - These logical operations are sequenced in time to create ["State Machines"](https://www.youtube.com/watch?v=lffJJbqt1fk) that can perform complex tasks and solve complex problems.
 A state machine is simply a way of representing the problem that changes over time controlled by a series of logical operations & conditions that lead to certain states and available actions.
-    - These logical operations are built up using patterns called "algorithms" grouped together in "programs" that can be executed by a digital computer.
+    - These logical operations are built up using patterns called "algorithms" grouped together in "programs" that can be executed by any digital computer, no matter what the underlying hardware is.

       > ## All of this "technology" is based on human ingenuity and cleverness to exploit certain properties of naturally occurring phenomenon in a way to create some "useful human work".
       > ### The machines cannot possibly "know" anything about the problem or solution, and never will.